 The first step in searching for a job is to know what you’re looking for.
 That means setting goals and gaining focus.
 You can do that by:

-- Making an appointment with a counselor to identify strategies best suited to your interests
+- Making an appointment with a career advisor to identify strategies best suited to your interests

 Once you start searching you want to:

 - Establish and utilize a network of professionals, friends, family, faculty and alumni.